 In order to maximize the effectiveness and benefit of economic development within Frederick County, strategic planning is essential.
-Efficient utilization of land, transportation networks, demographic changes, and spending patterns is crucial to ensuring strong economic development.
+Efficient utilization use of land, transportation networks, demographic changes, and spending patterns is crucial to ensuring strong new economic development and the growth of existing businesses.
 In addition, recognizing the importance of the growth of existing businesses to future economic development is essential.

-Where appropriate, the plan recognizes the changing nature of the social and economic environment and identifies potential adjustments to existing resource utilization.
+Where appropriate, The Plan recognizes the changing nature of the social and economic environment and identifies potential adjustments to existing resource utilization use.